Listening to president Hage Geingob’s new year’s message, the question remains: Will 2024 be another year of promises or one of delivery?

-Maybe, comrade president, you should take N$200 and a shopping basket, visiting one of the grocery stores in town.
+Maybe, comrade president, you should just take N$200 and a shopping basket, visiting one of the grocery stores in town.
 Try with such limited means to purchase enough to prepare a decent meal for a five-person family – and forget about a bottle of wine.

-With a daily subsistence and travel allowance – notably without any expenses required – exceeding multiple times the average monthly income of ordinary Namibians, you would be in for a surprise.
+With a daily subsistence and travel allowance – notably without any expenses required – exceeding multiple times the average monthly income of ordinary Namibians, you would be up for a surprise.

-You claimed N$3 billion was spent on drought relief between 2016 and 2019.
+You claimed that N$3 billion were spent on drought relief between 2016 and 2019.

-In contrast, more than N$10 billion a year is required only for interest rates servicing debt.
+In contrast, over N$10 billion are required per year only for interest rates servicing debt.

-Without explaining where the money should come from, you confidently express the hope of increasing the monthly old-age pension to N$2 000, if not N$3 000, before leaving office.
+Without explaining where the money should come from, you confidently express the hope to increase the monthly old-age pension to N$2 000, if not even N$3 000 before leaving office.

-You claimed the year saw “giant steps to collective prosperity”.
+You claimed the year made “giant steps to collective prosperity”.
 You filled 10 minutes with a preposterously triumphant hymn.

-Stating that under your 10-year Presidency the country will be in better shape means, in fact, it has recovered to some extent from the shocks since 2015.
+Stating that under your 10-year presidency the country will be in better shape means, in fact, that it has recovered to some extent from the shocks since 2015.

-You can legitimately claim some credit for this.
+You could legitimately claim some credit for this.
 But don’t invent more.

-Namibians deserve better than an annual ritual of a self-appraisal out of touch with reality, bordering on a mixture of fantasy and wishful thinking.
+Namibians deserve better than an annual ritual of a self-appraisal out of touch with realities, bordering on a mixture of fantasy and wishful thinking.

-Statesmanship requires modesty and a sense of reality about the living conditions of ordinary people – including those who cannot afford a TV set and have no energy supply to watch your televised speech.
+Statesmanship requires modesty and a sense of reality as regards the living conditions of ordinary people – including those who cannot afford a TV set and have no energy supply to watch your televised speech.